richardlzluo/Courseware-Agent/README.md

-# courseware_agent 📚
+# Courseware Agent 📚

-courseware_agent is a Telegram-based chatbot that helps university students generate a calendar of assignments or exam deadlines from their course outlines.
+Courseware_agent is a Telegram-based chatbot that helps university students generate a calendar of assignments or exam deadlines from their course outlines.
 The project uses LangChain with OpenAI's API to process the course outline PDF and generate a `.ics` calendar file, which users can easily integrate into their preferred calendar application.

 ## Features ✨